ttafsir/evengsdk/README.md

 ## :gear: Configuration

-It is simple enough to pass the proper flags to `evengcli` specify details for your EVE-NG host.
+It is simple enough to pass the proper flags to `eve-ng` specify details for your EVE-NG host.
 However, you may also pass the connection details as environment variables.
 You can set the following `evengsdk` environment variables:

 * `EVE_NG_HOST`
 * `EVE_NG_USERNAME`